 - On a floured work surface, roll out the dough onto a 30x40cm rectangle.
 Spread the cocoa filling with a spatula, leaving 1 cm of space all around the rectangle.
 Sprinkle with hazelnuts (keep a little for the end).
 Then roll the dough onto itself on the wider side.
 Roll up tight.

-- With a good knife, slice the resulting dough roll in half.
-Braid the two pieces together then place them in a cake / brioche mold approximately 25 x 10 cm in size, greased and lined with a sheet of baking paper.
+- With a good knife, slice the resulting roll of dough in half lengthwise to have two long pieces of dough.
+Weave the two pieces together then place them in a cake/brioche mold measuring approximately 25 x 10 cm, previously greased and lined with a sheet of baking paper.

 - Cover and let grow again (2nd shoot) for 1 hour or 1 hour 15 minutes in a warm place (I use the oven trick I told you about above).